 The Reasons For Trochanteric Bursitis

-This hip bursitis is an overuse syndrome as the bursa is stressed repetitively by walking or running.
-It can also occur with more violent trauma such as a fall on the hip or a sporting tackle.
+The exact reasons for this pain problem are not known, but it may be due to abnormal mechanics of the hip or be an overuse syndrome as the bursa is stressed repetitively by walking or running.
+It can also occur with more violent trauma such as a fall on the hip, a sporting tackle or overuse in sport.
+A particular cause may be long-distance running.

 People may be more likely to get this syndrome if they have lower limb, spinal or sacroiliac problems already, such as piriformis syndrome.